Neanderthal/Neanderthal.github.io/other_strange_expirience.md

 This part of my experience has been rewritten in some way using ChatGPT3.5.
 To tell the truth, I don't have such literary talents.
+But it's all true.

 ### Salesman - 1999
 Back in the summer of '99, I embarked on a gig as a traveling seed salesman aboard trains.
 It was quite the eye-opener, diving headfirst into the world of direct sales and real-life experiences.